Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/target.md

 nav_order: 3
 ---

 There's many ways to use your Mothbox!
-The Mothbox's default state will automatically calibrate its focus and exposure to whatever kind of target is positioned in front of it.
+The Mothbox's default software will automatically calibrate its focus and exposure to whatever kind of target is positioned in front of it.
 The main thing is that it should probably be
 * white
 * flat
 * easy for insects to perch on

 ![PXL_20240808_232453558 MP](https://github.com/user-attachments/assets/1d23e170-a371-4cf1-be4c-54380ec98b32)

+We have found that acrylic felt works quite well for insects to walk around on, to stay clean and not mold, and as a bright, light-diffusing backdrop.

+# Target Options
-We share four main options for your target:
+We share four main options for your target.
+We have done most of our testing with the Standard Target, so the other options are still a bit more experimental.

 The [Standard Target](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/target/#standard-target) is the most compact surface for the Mothbox.
 It also can be lit up quite easily from lights inside the mothbox.